sebastiantoh/tp/docs/DeveloperGuide.md

 Alternative 1 is chosen as it is the most user-friendly option.
 It also makes maintaining the data easy.
-Because only future meetings are displayed by default, the slight performance dip associated with alternative 1 may not actually be an issue as we do not foresee list of future meetings to be very large.
+Because only future meetings are displayed by default, the slight performance dip associated with alternative 1 may not actually be an issue as we do not foresee the list of future meetings to be very large.

 ##### Aspect: How to serialise the start date and duration of a `Meeting`
 * **Alternative 1 (current choice):** Deserialize them according to ISO-8601 format.